ThinkEQ/assembly-solutions-ltd/src/pages/news/costing-engineer-adam-tunnah-qualifies-in-business-admin-level-3.md

         Whilst studying for this qualification Adam has played a significant part in the companies recent record growth of over 20%.
 As a costing engineer, he has been involved in pricing up some of our biggest contracts to date and has helped to retain existing customers through carrying out detailed costing analysis.

+        ***“I am delighted to see Adam successfully pass this qualification.
+I know he has worked hard to complete all the course modules and look forward to seeing him implement his newly learnt skills in the office.”***\

+        Gareth Edwards, Head of Sales & Commercial
       title: ""
+seo:
+  title: Costing Engineer Adam Tunnah Qualifies in Business Administration Level 3
+  description: Adam Tunnah has successfully qualified in Business Administration Level 3
+  og-url: www.assembly-solutions.com
 ---